jadecobra/python_tdd_exercises/source/functions/functions_keyword.rst

             {}
         )

-  the terminal shows an :ref:`AssertionError` and I change the expected values in the test to match the values from the function
+  the terminal shows an :ref:`AssertionError` and I will make the expected values in the test to match the values from the function

   .. code-block:: python